faceyspacey/rudy/docs/respond-modules.md

 The React team has drawn some serious lines by all the work they have put into their *"component everything"* approach.
 Any serious React app refactoring in 2019 should take very seriously the new *status quo* approach in comparison to Redux.
 Essentially the React team--whose leader by the way is the creator of Redux--has made it their goal to rival Redux-based apps with React alone!
 They want React to be all you need.

 Therefore, it's of the utmost importance that the power of the combination of modularity + async pipelines is truly grokked.
 It's a true game changer for an overly component-obsessed world.
+Welcome to the world of the new dominant primitive: **Respond Modules**.